-In our reference case analysis, we assumed that all patients with a healed venous leg ulcer will have the same annual number of nursing and physician visits.
-This could underestimate the number of visits by people using compression stockings if people must connect with their health care provider more often (e.g., for new compression stockings, to switch pressure, etc.).
-In scenario 2, we assume that people using compression stockings would have one additional nursing and physician visit per year than people that do not use stockings.
+In our reference case analysis, we assumed that all patients with a healed venous leg ulcer will have the same annual number of visits with health care professionals.
+This could underestimate the number of visits by people using compression stockings if people must connect with their health care provider more often (e.g., for new compression stockings, to switch pressure).
+In scenario 2, we assumed that people using compression stockings will have one additional nursing and physician visit per year than people who do not use compression stockings.